HendrixString/Hendrix-HttP-AiR/README.md

 - most important: quick and easy to use.

 ## Guide
-all of the demonstrations below show implementations based on the Google Glass Mirror RESTful API.
+All of the demonstrations below show implementations based on the `Google Glass Mirror RESTful API`.

 ###### 1) Simple `GET` request